Home/Prompts/Morning Briefing Setup

 • Full week preview + last week's wins

-The pattern: each extension is a new data source → new tool → more context for Barack → richer briefing.
+The pattern: each extension is a new data source → new tool → more context for Chief → richer briefing.